responsible-ai-collaborative/aiid/README.md

 ### GitHub Environment Configuration

-All three workflows share a common set of environment variables, which need to be defined for each environment.
+All four workflows share a common set of environment variables, which need to be defined for each environment.
 (Currently, we have three environments: `empty`, `staging` and `production`.)
 These variables are categorized into secrets and standard variables, and are accessed via GitHub actions as such.

 #### Secrets